droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 >
 > ***Relationships.*** Volenta is fanatically loyal to Strahd von Zarovich, and views his other brides and consorts—especially Anastrasya, Ludmilla, and Escher—with deep resentment, jealousy, and suspicion.

-Volenta uses the two vampire spawn with her as cover, placing them between her and the players.
+Volenta uses the three vampire spawn with her as cover, placing them between her and the players.
 She then greets them as follows, providing them with an opportunity to respond each time:

 * Volenta addresses the players as "her Lord's new toys" with amusement and disbelief.
 * She claims that they're "less impressive" than she'd expected, and boasts that neither they nor "Ludmilla, Anastrasya, or her Lord's skinny new plaything could hold a candle to her vision."
 (The "skinny new plaything" is referring to Escher.)